Mildura & District Heritage Study

 Latji Latji Country

 The Rural City of Mildura is located in the far north-western corner of Victoria.
-This is a challenging environment defined by hot summers and low rainfall.
-Over millennia, environmental factors have shaped the cultural heritage of this region in many different and fascinating ways, for both the Aboriginal people and in more recent times, in terms of irrigation, innovation, transport and community life.
+For millennia, First Nations people have adapted to an extreme climate and a challenging environment.
+Environmental, geographical and economic factors have shaped the cultural heritage of this region in many different and fascinating ways in terms of irrigation, innovation, industry, transport and community life.

-A Community Reference Group made up of knowledgeable community members, representing each of the smaller townships and the main centre, was established at the outset of the project.
-Working closely with our ‘eyes on the ground’—with Council officers and the Community Reference Group—has been integral to understanding the rich and layered history of the region.
+A Community Reference Group made up of knowledgeable community members, representing each of the smaller townships and the main centre, was established at the outset of the project and provided an important resource throughout the project.
+Working closely Council officers and the Community Reference Group—and with our ‘eyes on the ground’—was integral to understanding the rich and layered history of the region.